retorquere/zotero-better-bibtex/site/layouts/shortcodes/preferences/advanced.md

 You can turn this off, but you may then also want to disable `Apply title-casing to titles` (which has its own problems, see the help entry for that option on this page).
 With 'yes, but try to exclude already-sentence-cased titles', BBT will attempt to detect titles that are already sentence cased and leave them as-is on import.

-Options:

-* yes, but try to exclude already-sentence-cased titles
-* yes
-* no (import titles as-is)

 #### Insert case-protection for braces: